 First and foremost, never ever ever apply BHAs, AHAs or acid-based acne medications immediately after extracting.
 This will cause further irritation and redness.
 Your priority at this stage is to begin the healing counter redness/swelling process.
 Second, if you’re going to extract, only do it at night, so that your skin has time to rejuvenate and heal over night.
 Additionally, you should not apply makeup after extracting as your pores are extra vulnerable to irritation and clogging.
 If possible avoid makeup for at least 12 hours.
 If you’ve extracted yourself, clean your face with a gentle cleanser and several splashes of cold water.

-Step 2: Immediately apply 100% pure aloe gel as a mask
+Step 2: Immediately apply a calming mask and/or aloe gel

-Make sure you use clear 100% aloe gel with no additives.
-The label should literally say 100% aloe vera gel and nothing else.
-Always have this on hand and keep the bottle in the fridge so that it’s cold when you apply it.
-Apply a very thick layer over entire face.
+Make sure to apply a calming mask, such as our aloe-based Anti-Redness Calming Mask to prevent further redness and swelling.
+The sooner you stop the redness, the better.
+It’s also a good idea to always have pure aloe on hand and keep the bottle in the fridge so that it’s cold when you apply it.
+Mix the aloe with a mask of your choice and apply a very thick layer over your entire face.
 Be sure to steer clear from your eyes.
 Aloe will irritate your eyes if you apply too closely.

 Step 3: Apply saran wrap

-Cut holes for your eyes, nose and mouth and place saran wrap over the aloe mask.
+Cut holes for your eyes, nose and mouth and place saran wrap over the mask.

 Step 4: Apply cold compress